PaarthB/CI-CD-Jenkins/README.md

 # CI-CD-Jenkins
-Includes a python programming which helps in creating a generic CI/CD platform for the entire SCM (SVN) and dynamically trigger builds for modified projects.
+Includes a python program <i>snvModified.py</i> which helps in creating a generic <b>CI/CD</b> platform for the entire SCM (<u>SVN</u>) and dynamically trigger builds for modified projects.

 It dynamically generates temporary properties files like build0.properties, build1.properties etc., each of which contain a key 'modified' which is set equal to the name of the project that was modified in the SVN repository.
-Ex: modified=SampleApp.
+Ex: <b>modified=SampleApp</b>.
 The number of these properties files would depend on the number of projects that have been modified in our <b>SCM</b>.

-For each of these properties files, we can invoke one build in Jenkins using Parametrized Build Trigger and Paramter Factory "For every property file invoke one build" option.
+For each of these properties files, we can invoke one build in Jenkins using <u>"Parametrized Build Trigger"</u> and <u>Parameter Factory: "For every property file invoke one build"</u> option.